prittt/YACCLAB/README.md

 ### Introduction
 <p align="justify">
 YACCLAB is an open source C++ project which runs and tests CCL algorithms on a collection of datasets described below.
-Beside running a CCL algorithm and testing its correctness, YACCLAB performs three more kinds of test: average run-time test, density test and size test, in which the performance of the algorithms are evaluated with images of increasing density and size.
+Beside running a CCL algorithm and testing its correctness, YACCLAB performs three more kinds of test: average run-time test, density test and size test, in which the performance of the algorithms are evaluated with images of increasing density and size (see <a href="tests">Tests</a> section for more details).
 <br/>
 To check the correctness of an implementation, the output of an algorithm is compared with that of the OpenCV 'cv::connectedComponents function' available from 3.0 release.
 Notice that 8-connectivity is always used.
 A colorized version of the input images can also be produced,to visually check the output and investigate possible labeling errors.
 </p>